'Finding the time and a place in which to be silent is important for us all. A wonderful project'

 There’s nothing complicated about a Silent Space.
-It’s an area of a garden or a park, already enjoyed by the public, that is temporarily reserved for silent visiting.
-It usually runs for just a few hours a week.
+It’s an area of a garden or a park, already enjoyed by the public, that is reserved for silent visiting.
+While some gardens run their space for as little as a few hours a week, others are permanent.

 Once inside a Silent Space, we stop talking, turn off our phones and cameras, and switch off from social media.
 There are no other rules.

 Whether sitting or strolling, we take time to notice the beauty around us.
 Even as little as five minutes will help us to enjoy the restorative benefits of being peaceful in a green place.